Gary Tyler: Public activism

-In 1989 the Louisiana Board of Appeals recommended a pardon, based on Tyler's good behavior in prison.
-Five witnesses recanted the testimony they had presented at his trial.
-At the time Governor Buddy Roemer, a Democrat, was running against David Duke for election.
+In 1989, the Louisiana Board of Pardons recommended that Tyler's sentence be commuted to 60 years.
+However, Governor Buddy Roemer rejected the recommendation.
+Roemer was running for reelection against David Duke at the time.
 He refused to consider the pardon as the election was racially charged.
 He feared a backlash from white voters if he freed Tyler.

 Human-rights organizations, including Amnesty International, have argued that the legal process and procedures were flawed by the racially charged atmosphere of the period and by police intimidation of Tyler and witnesses.
 Due to the racial and political issues when Tyler was convicted, in 1994 Amnesty International described him as a "political prisoner".

 In 2007 Bob Herbert of The New York Times wrote three columns about the case and the injustice committed against Tyler.
 His work helped raise the visibility of Tyler's plight.
 Amnesty International, a coalition of sports figures, and other groups made a renewed effort to gain executive clemency for Tyler.
 In 2007 his attorneys filed a petition with the Louisiana Parole Board requesting that they commute his life sentence to a defined number of years, which was necessary by state law in order to gain approval by the governor for executive clemency.
 Tyler did not gain a pardon; he had by then served 32 years in prison.

 Tyler's supporters have claimed that there was a miscarriage of justice in his case.
 Some of the issues include: